Dear Parents of Fifth Graders:

 We know this is a long letter, but we want you to be thoroughly informed for the upcoming school year.
 Please fill out and sign the back page and have your child bring it back to school ASAP.

 We are looking forward to a new year with your 5th and 6th grade students!
 We want to partner with you to make this a great year for the students.
-Your child will have three teachers for the core subjects.
-Mr. Setterholm teaches Social Studies and 5th grade Spelling, Mrs. Lundquist teaches Math, and Mrs. Dirckx teaches Science and 6th grade Spelling.
-We will each be teaching Language Arts for our homeroom class, and Accelerated Reading (AR) will be managed by the homeroom teacher.
+For the 5th graders, this year will hold a lot of change.
+The major change is that your child will now have four teachers for the core subjects.
+Language Arts (LA) is comprised of Reading, English, Spelling, and AR.
+Mrs. Wallevand will be teaching 6th grade LA and 5th grade Math, Mr. Setterholm-5th and 6th Social Studies and LA for his homeroom, Mrs. Lundquist-5th and 6th Math, and Mrs. Dirckx-5th and 6th Science and LA for her homeroom.
 We hope that our various strengths will give your child the best possible education.

 DAILY HOMEWORK PLANNERS

 A student’s Passport will be signed for incomplete or forgotten/lost/eaten by the dog homework, (This includes AR weekly pages not read.) not having materials for class, or inappropriate behavior.
+(BMW) This is meant to be a communication tool.
+It is effective if we have support from parents.
 If a student continually has trouble with study habits or classroom behavior, we will try to develop an individual plan to help that student.

 A PARENT SIGNATURE IS REQUIRED ON THE PASSPORT EVERY WEEKEND.
 (Please sign by writing your first and last name in ink and date it.)
 This way you can be informed weekly how your student is doing in the in the study/behavior area.
 It will be your child’s responsibility to ask you for your signature.
 Please help us with this routine.